COSB55: Contemporary Japanese Society

 This course provides you with basic knowledge of key issues of present-day Japanese society.

-In the course we also address more conventional issues affecting society.
-The topics discussed include the success of the Liberal Democratic party that has led the country since 1945 and Japan's role and status in an increasingly uncertain East Asian region and on the global arena.
+In the course, we also address more conventional issues affecting society.
+The topics discussed include the success of the Liberal Democratic party that has led the country since 1945 and Japan's role and status in an increasingly uncertain East Asian region and in the global arena.